inpv/MWSE-mods/README.md

 <p><b>Staff Skill</b></p>
 <p>Whenever a staff weapon is equipped, a dedicated Endurance-based Staff skill is used.
 Includes all staves from the vanilla game, expansions and Tamriel Rebuilt by default.</p>

+<p><b>Vanish From Sight</b></p>
+<p>As long as the player is invisible, all hostiles located in the current cell stop combat.
+Includes configurable fight values for hostiles in MCM.
+A must-have for any illusionist.</p>